DataDog/openfeature-js-client/CONTRIBUTING.md

 ## Commit Messages

-Follow conventional commit format:
+Follow conventional commit format with gitmoji:
-- `feat:` for new features
+- `✨ feat:` for new features
-- `fix:` for bug fixes
+- `🐛 fix:` for bug fixes
-- `docs:` for documentation changes
+- `📝 docs:` for documentation changes
-- `style:` for formatting changes
+- `🎨 style:` for formatting changes
-- `refactor:` for code refactoring
+- `♻️ refactor:` for code refactoring
-- `test:` for test changes
+- `✅ test:` for test changes
-- `chore:` for maintenance tasks
+- `👷 chore:` for maintenance tasks

-Example: `feat(browser): add new flag evaluation method`
+Example: `✨ feat(browser): add new flag evaluation method`